NFL Rumors: New York Jets May Trade Teddy Bridgewater If Sam Darnold Snags The Starting Job, ‘ESPN’ Reports

 After the team doubled down in its quest to find a franchise quarterback by signing Teddy Bridgewater and drafting Sam Darnold, a report from ESPN indicates that the Jets could unload the veteran should their new rookie be ready for the starting job.
 Rich Cimini reported that Bridgewater has turned in a strong showing during offseason workouts and organized team activities, showing that the effects of his nearly career-ending injury could be in the past.
 But if Darnold should still manage to win the starting job with a strong preseason, the Jets may look to extract what value they can from Bridgewater by trading him.

-The Jets already have a steady veteran hand in John McCown, and took something of a flyer on Bridgewater to see if he could return to his excellent pre-injury form, so trading Bridgewater now is not seen as handcuffing Darnold’s development.
+The Jets already have a steady veteran hand in Josh McCown, and took something of a flyer on Bridgewater to see if he could return to his excellent pre-injury form, so trading Bridgewater now is not seen as handcuffing Darnold’s development.

 As Cimini noted, the potential Bridgewater trade would hinge on a few different factors — the top one being whether there’s a market for him at the moment.